fabrylab/clickpoints/docs/addon_fluorescence_diffusion.rst

 Repeat this process for all images.

 .. seealso::
-    For more information on the usage of masks, see the page on :doc:`Mask`.
+    For more information on the usage of masks, see the page on :doc:`mask`.

 4. Specify the links between cells
 ----------------------------------